Glenda Sluga

-Glenda Anna Sluga (born Melbourne), is an Australian historian who has contributed significantly to the history of internationalism, nationalism, diplomacy, immigration, and gender, in Europe, Britain, France, Italy, Yugoslavia, and Australia.
+Glenda Anna Sluga is an Australian historian who has contributed significantly to the history of internationalism, nationalism, diplomacy, immigration, and gender in Europe, Britain, France, Italy, Yugoslavia, and Australia.

-From 2020 to 2024 Sluga was Professor of International History and Capitalism at the European University Institute, in Italy, and Director of the European Research Council Project ECOINT and Joint Chair of the Department of History and Civilization and the Robert Schumann Centre for Advanced Studies.
-She was on secondment from her post as Professor of International History at the University of Sydney.
+From 2020 to 2024 Sluga was professor of International History and Capitalism at the European University Institute in Italy, director of the European Research Council Project ECOINT, and joint chair of the Department of History and Civilization and the Robert Schumann Centre for Advanced Studies.
+She was on secondment from her post as professor of International History at the University of Sydney.

 Life

 Sluga was born in Melbourne.
 Her parents were Cold War refugees in the 1950s from Slovenian territory of the former Yugoslavia near Trieste.
 She was raised in the western suburbs of Melbourne and attended Mount Saint Joseph's Girls College in Altona West.

 Education

 She completed her BA (Hons) with First-Class Honours in 1985 at the University of Melbourne where she also received her MA (Hons) in 1987.
-Her thesis was published in 1988 under the title “Bonegilla, a place of no hope” and received the Vaccari Trust Award for new work on immigration history.
+Her thesis was published in 1988 under the title “Bonegilla, a place of no hope”, and received the Vaccari Trust Award for new work on immigration history.
 In 1986, she received a Rae and Edit Bennet Scholarship for postgraduate study in the UK and was award a Fulbright Travelling Scholarship.
-However, in 1988, Sluga attended the University of Sussex using a British Council Commonwealth Scholarship where she received her DPhil in 1993 with her thesis “Liberating Trieste, 1945–1954: nation, history, and the Cold War”.
+However, in 1988, Sluga attended the University of Sussex using a British Council Commonwealth Scholarship, where she received her DPhil in 1993 with her thesis "Liberating Trieste, 1945–1954: nation, history, and the Cold War".